sanjaynaikwadi/pxctl-cheatsheet/README.md

 **Service Management - Node Maintenance**

+- To perform any of the below operations node needs to be in maintenance mode
 | Command | Description |
 | --- | --- |
 | pxctl service maintenance -h | List supported commands |
 | pxctl service drive -h | List supporte command |

-- To perform any of the above operations node needs to be in maintenance mode